 Betterment has recently changed its fee structure.
-Investment portfolios are charged 0.25% annually of assets under management (AUM) up to $5,000 per year.
-Clients with more than $2 million in Betterment won't be charged extra AUM fees after the balance reaches this point.
+Investment portfolios are charged 0.25% annually of assets under management (AUM).
+There are discounts for accounts with more than $2 million.

 There are also extra services available for higher AUM costs.
-If I hold $100,000 with Betterment and am willing to pay 0.40% AUM, then I can get an annual call with a team of Certified Financial Planners (CFPs) and other financial experts; or I can pay 0.50% AUM and I get unlimited calls with this team.
+If I hold $100,000 with Betterment and am willing to pay 0.40% AUM, then I can get unlimited phone calls with a team of Certified Financial Planners (CFPs).

 There are several ways that investing with Betterment is tax efficient.
 Portfolios contain index-tracking ETFs, for example, which helps me avoid taxes associated with pass-through distributions of capital gains, common with actively-managed mutual funds.
 Reinvested dividends and account deposits go to purchase under-weighted asset classes, minimizing buy-and-sell activity (and tax triggers) for re-balancing.

-The firm also offers tax loss harvesting, which involves selling any losing ETFs and capturing losses for tax purposes and the purchasing similar ETFs to maintain the asset allocation of a portfolio.
+The firm also offers tax-loss harvesting, which involves selling any losing ETFs and capturing losses for tax purposes, and purchasing similar ETFs to maintain the asset allocation of a portfolio.
 This service is available to all Betterment clients at no extra charge.

-Still, I've noticed that the buying and selling does generate a tax bill as I hold a regular taxable account.
-If I had invested in a single stock instead of a Betterment portfolio, then I could have avoided taxes (as long as I didn't sell my shares).
+Still, I’ve noticed that buying and selling do generate a tax bill.
+If I had invested in a single stock instead of a Betterment portfolio, then I could have avoided taxes (as long as I didn’t sell my shares).

 Getting Started with Betterment